High corporate debt dampens Russia's growth prospects | DW | 22.01.2021

 "Watch what Putin does rather than what he says," Nigel Gould-Davies, senior fellow for Russia and Eurasia at the International Institute for Strategic Studies (IISS), told DW.

-Yuval Weber, Bren chair for Russian Military and Political Strategy at Marine Corps University in the US, agrees.
+Yuval Weber, Bren chair for Russian Military and Political Strategy at the US Marine Corps University, agrees.
 "A key inhibition to growth from small to medium, and from medium to large enterprises, is the necessity for entrepreneurs to bring in individuals from the government and intelligence services to 'help manage' the growth appropriately."

 There are now warnings about zombie borrowers — propped up by cheap cash, with one in every four businesses kept afloat by a moratorium introduced last April to allow firms to suspend bankruptcy proceedings until this February.
 A study by the Center for Strategic Research estimates that the number of small businesses classified as debtors was up almost two-thirds in 2020 and that many are turning to high-interest loans.